-Display a list of all the leads (New, open, Unassigned Leads, ...) according to the sales team you are linked to,
+Display a list of all the leads (qualified, open, not open, ...) according to the sales team you are linked to,

-Display a list of all the leads assigned to different salespeople by clicking the Group by button Salesperson.
+Display a list of all the leads assigned to different salespeople,

 Quickly find leads not yet assigned to a Campaign, by clicking the Group by button and then Campaign.